Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 As a summary, we can visualize the verification paths with the following diagram:

-Reducing The Number of Levels
+Reducing the Number of Levels

 Conclusion